DataDog/hiring-engineers/steffens_answers.md

 ## Collecting metrics
 The screenshots show the hostmap after installing the agent to my Raspberry.
-Hass means homeassitant, which is default naming, not very clever in German language.
-So, I change the tag to \#homeassistant.
+Hass means homeassitant, which is default naming by home assistance, not very clever in German language :-) So, I changed the tag to \#homeassistant.

 ![ScreenShot](https://github.com/mod42/hiring-engineers/raw/master/screenshots/hostmap_details.png)